This post may contain affiliate links, view our disclosure.

 The filling is perfectly set: it’s not runny, but it’s not too stiff.
 The fruity filling oozes in just the right way.
 And because of the pretty lattice top, you can see the gorgeous red filling.

-If you’re worried about it being too tart, serve it topped with a scoop of vanilla ice cream or a generous dollop of sweetened whipped cream!
+If you like your sweets on the extra sweet side and you’re worried about this pie being too tart, serve it topped with a scoop of vanilla ice cream or a generous dollop of sweetened whipped cream.
 Easy as pie.

 Ingredients in Cranberry Pie with Fresh Cranberries and Homemade Pie Crust